GijsGroote/Resume/readme.md

 ## My Resumes (and grades and diplomas)

-Create resumes in a single LOC.
-These resumes contain all possible combinations with Dutch/English content, with/without photo and extended/summarized versions.
+Create all resumes with all possible combinations of:
+Dutch/English, with/without photo and extended/summarized versions.

-Create :
+Install and create resumes:
 ```bash
 git clone git@github.com:GijsGroote/Resume.git
 cd Resume